Skip to main content

 Label:

-You can attach one or several labels to your push and In-App campaigns.
+You can attach one or several labels to your push and In-App automations.
 This is useful to filter your campaigns (e.g. "onboarding campaigns") or apply a specific marketing pressure rule on them.

 Capping: